DaraghK93/stockApp/machineLearning/sentimentAnalysis/newsSentimentAnalysis/data/originalDatasets/datasetTwo/README.md

 Dataset contains headlines and the labelled sentiment of these headlines relating to financial news stories.
 The data was scraped from LexisNexis database and sentiments annotated by 5-8 annotators.
 The dataset is split up into number of instances >=50% annotators agree, instances >=66% annotators agree, instances >=75% annotators agree, number of instances 100% annotators agree.

 ## Source of Data
-https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news or there is a bit of better description here https://huggingface.co/datasets/financial_phrasebank
+Obtained from Kaggle [here](https://www.kaggle.com/datasets/ankurzing/sentiment-analysis-for-financial-news) or there is a bit of better description [here](https://huggingface.co/datasets/financial_phrasebank).

 ## Number of Records
 1. 50% or greater annotator agreement: 4846